solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 from above, we would observe a limit of 1 per minute - the request would be rate limited based on the first rule, for just matching on the `type` descriptor.

-Starting in Gloo 1.x, you can now specify weights on rules.
+Starting in Gloo Edge 1.x, you can now specify weights on rules.
 For a particular request that has multiple sets of actions, it will evaluate each and then increment only the matching rules with the highest weight.
 By default, the weight is 0, so we could fix our config above by adding a weight to the nested descriptor: